-Both papers should begin with a short introduction, in which you explain the basic topic of the article and what you plan to discuss.
-Both papers should also end with a short conclusion, in which you summarize what came before.
+Your paper should begin with a short introduction, in which you explain the basic topic of the article and what you plan to discuss.
+And your paper should end with a short conclusion, in which you summarize what came before.